DoD-Platform-One/Kyverno/docs/DEVELOPMENT_MAINTENANCE.md

 ### chart/crds/

-- Add `crd-servicemonitors.yaml` from monitoring package
+- Update `crd-servicemonitors.yaml` with the latest version from the monitoring package

 ## Templates